 Brown Brothers Harriman (Luxembourg) S.C.A. also acts as administrative agent to the Fund (the "Administrative Agent").
 The Administrative Agent is responsible for the determination of the Net Asset Value of the Shares in each Sub-Fund and Class of Shares and for the maintenance of accounting records and to provide share issue, redemption, transfer, valuation and certain other administrative services, pursuant to the administration agreement between the Administrative Agent, the Management Company and the Fund, effective as at 4 November 2019 (the "Administration Agreement").
-The duties and liabilities of the Administrative Agent are more fully defined in the Administrative Agent will be paid fees for its services as more fully described under "Fees and Expenses" below.
+The duties and liabilities of the Administrative Agent are more fully defined in the Administration Agreement referred to under "Material Contracts" of this Prospectus.
+The Administrative Agent will be paid fees for its services as more fully described under "Fees and Expenses" below.